 Computed tomography (CT) is a test that uses a computer and x-rays for creating cross-section views (“slices”) of various areas of the body.
 It can highlight abnormal tissue and display bone detail.

 ■Bone Density Scan

-The scan makes use of x-ray or ultrasound to measure exact amount of bone in a specific area.
+The scan uses an x-ray or ultrasound to measure the exact amount of bone in a specific area.
 It can help detect and assess osteoporosis (a condition characterized by thinning of bones).

 This term covers a wide range of tests to measure electrical activity in muscles and nerves.